Frequently Asked Questions

 MOCWC's therapists have a goal to create a comfortable and relaxed atmosphere that promotes safety, healing, and confidentiality.
 We encourage each of our clients to take a session at a time and assess for themselves if they feel they are benefiting from counseling.
 Normally, people know this very quickly.

 Once therapy begins, you will have a good feel for your therapist and their individual style.
 Your therapist will help you identify unhealthy patterns of thinking and coping, and will help you identify healthy ways of responding to people and challenges in your life.
 Making these changes can be difficult and it is critical to support clients through this transition.
-Counseling is a success through the efforts of both therapist and client as a team working together.
+Counseling is a success through the efforts of both therapist and client as a team working together towards a shared goal.

 - 09

 The purpose of the first therapy session is for you to get to know your therapist, ask any questions you may have, and see if you feel comfortable in the therapy setting.
-Your therapist will ask you to share why you are seeking therapy at this time and what you are hoping to achieve.
+All therapists at MOCWC require a 90 minute intake assessment session.
+This allows you and your therapist plenty of time to build rapport, share why you are seeking therapy at this time, create goals and determine what you are hoping to achieve.
 It is important that your therapist believes they have the knowledge, skills and qualifications to help you.
-If you feel comfortable with your therapist, and your therapist believes they are qualified to help you, then you will decide to set-up the second appointment.
+If you feel comfortable with your therapist, and your therapist believes they are qualified to help you, then you will set up the next appointment and determine frequency of services.

 - 10

 At MOCWC we have developed a team of extraordinary psychotherapists that are supportive, down to earth, accepting and have a passion for helping and healing.
-Each of our staff have a therapeutic style that is rooted in spiritual psychology, cognitive behavioral research, and mindfulness practices.
+Each of our staff have a therapeutic style that is rooted in addressing trauma, spiritual psychology, cognitive behavioral research, and mindfulness practices.
 Therapy is about courageously understanding yourself, consciously changing what you can change and gently, lovingly accepting what cannot, at this time, be changed.
-In addition to your sessions, your therapist will encourage developing mindful habits that facilitate self-healing such as movement, journaling, meditation and self-care.
+In addition to your sessions, your therapist will encourage developing mindful habits that facilitate self healing such as movement, journaling, meditation, coping skills and self care.
 Mindfulness practices have been widely researched and validated as effective tools for creating emotional stability.
-Mindfulness meditation is heavily used in psychotherapy, pain management and psycho-oncology today for this reason.
-These practices will allow you to connect with yourself more quickly and provide you with powerful stabilizing tools after your therapy has ended.
+These practices will allow you to connect with yourself more easily and provide you with powerful stabilizing tools after your therapy has ended.

 - 11

 No. In some cases, medication combined with psychotherapy will be the best, most effective course of action.
 Working with your medical doctor or psychiatrist we can determine what is best for you.
-It is well established by research that the long-term solution to mental and emotional problems and the pain they cause cannot be solved by medication alone.
+It is well established by research that the long term solution to mental and emotional problems and the pain they cause cannot be solved by medication alone.
 Instead of just treating the symptom, therapy addresses the underlying root causes of our distress and the behavior patterns that impact progress.
-You can best achieve sustained progress with an integrative approach.
+You can best achieve sustained progress with a more integrative approach.